OfficeDev/Office-Add-in-samples/Excel-custom-functions/AsyncStorage/README.md

 4. After Excel launches, you will need to register the custom-functions add-in to work around a bug:
     a.
 On the upper-left-hand side of Excel, there is a small hexagon icon with a dropdown arrow.
 The icon is to right of the Save icon.
     b.
 Click on this dropdown arrow and then click on the Custom Functions Sample add-in to register it.
-5. The task pane has further instructions on how to store and retrieve values in AsyncStorage.
+5. The task pane has further instructions on how to store and retrieve values by using the Storage object.

 ## Making changes
 If you make changes to the sample functions code (in the JS file), close and reopen Excel to test them.